-If the Network DN you enter is already assigned to a SPID and its call type is Voice or Data, it will be automatically programmed with the unused call type.
+If the Network DN you enter is already assigned to a SPID and the call type is Voice or Data, the Network DN will be automatically programmed with the unused call type.
 For example, if the DN has Call type set to Voice in the previous SPID assignment, it will be automatically set to handle Data calls when the same DN is added to the other SPID.